openresty/sregex/README.markdown

 Status
 ======

-This library is already quite usable but still under early development.
+This library is already quite usable and some people are already using it in production.

+Nevertheless this library is still under heavy development.
 The API is still in flux and may be changed quickly without notice.

 This is a pure C library that is designed to have zero dependencies.